polkadot-fellows/RFCs/text/0117-unbrick-collective.md

 stops producing blocks.

-1. **Opt-in to the Unbrick Collective**: This is done by delegating the handling of the para in the _paras registrar_ to the Collective.
+1. **Opt-in to the Unbrick Collective**: This is done by delegating the handling of the para in the _paras registrar_ to an origin related to the Collective.
 This doesn't require unlocking the para.
-This way, the collective is enabled to perform changes in the _paras registrar_ without the need for whitelisting.
+This way, the collective is enabled to perform changes in the _paras_ module, after the **Unbrick Process** proceeds.
-2. **Request an Unbrick Process**: In case the para hasn't delegated its handling in the _paras registrar_, it'll be still possible for the para team to submit a proposal to unbrick the para, assisted by the Collective.
-This process is expected to be more expedite (and less expensive) for a team to perform than submitting a proposal on the `Root` governance track.
+2. **Request a Para Unlock**: In case the para hasn't delegated its handling in the _paras registrar_, it'll be still possible for the para team to submit a proposal to unlock the para, which can be assisted by the Collective.
+However, this involves submitting a proposal to the `Root` governance origin.

 ### Belonging to the Collective